 Although Valera doesn’t speak any English, we half understood each other in Slovak-Ukrainian and mimic, enough to get by.
 Already in the car he asks: TCHO? what? … and I tell him… Brigantine! with a smile.

 Well… we arrived at the station, we got on and he was the first to enter the water; this time it was clear that he was more in control, he threw jumps and even some ralleys, there was still the guy of the Gaastra kite, Kalia, who had not stopped since we saw him firstly since the beginning of the kitesurfing session.

-I, since there was no one to help me launch the kite, did the same auto launch from the water as last time and joined the group.
-At that time, although on the shore it seemed that there was much less wind, outside it was blowing more than 30 kts, so with the 8 meters kite fully braked I did a few mega-long rides to where the water park is located, I don’t know the distance but at minus 4 or 5 km; at full speed and hitting some remarkable jumps but somewhat uncontrolled by speed although very long and sustained.
+Since there was no one to help me launch the kite, I did the same auto launch from the water as last time and joined the group.
+At that time, although on the shore it seemed that there was much less wind, outside it was blowing more than 30 kts, so with the 8 meters kite fully depowered I did a few mega-long rides to where the water park is located, I don’t know the distance but at minus 4 or 5 km; at full speed and hitting some ramps and performing some remarkable jumps but somewhat uncontrolled by the speed although very long and well sustained jumps.

-About an hour later, the two colleagues had left and Valera also had stop kitesurfing because he was going overpowered and he hardly rode 50 meters without the gusts taking him flying and stamping him against the water, uncontrolled to the fullest 10 meters forward in the middle of a tremendous splash.
+About an hour later, the two colleagues had left and Valera also had stopped kitesurfing because he was riding overpowered and he hardly rode 50 meters without the gusts taking him flying and stamping him against the water, uncontrolled to the fullest, 10 meters forward, in the middle of a tremendous splash.

-I, with the kite braked at full and the bar at the highest (and that kite can be riden in 36 kts) I still kitesurfed half an hour more, so with 2 more hours of sailing in the body and my knees shaking and without feeling my arms due to to the effort, I reached the beach of the station, I lowered the kite by myself pulling the quick release and picked up everything.
+Me, with the kite depower pulled at full and the bar at the highest (and that kite can be riden in 36 kts) I still kitesurfed half an hour more, so with 2 more hours of sailing in the body and my knees shaking and without feeling my arms due to to the effort, I reached the beach of the station, I lowered the kite by myself pulling the quick release, picked up everything and went home.

-Note that, despite the fact that it is a bow kite and supposedly has full depower, the advantages of a 5 line is more than evident when lowing it.
+Note that, despite the fact that it is a bow type kite and supposedly has full depower, the advantages of a 5 line is more than evident when landing it.

 FATIGUED BUT… LIFE IS STILL OUT OF THE WATER